carmenbianca/report-liferay/plan.md

 > most[^most] suitable software solution for automating Liferay's \gls{inbound}
 > and \gls{outbound} licensing policies?

-[^most]: As a pedantic footnote: I know, or at the very least suspect, that the reviewer of this document will disapprove of this word.
-I am using it *anyway* because any other sentence structure does not convey the same meaning to me.
+[^most]: The word "most" may not be appreciated by the reviewer.
+I am using it regardless because any other sentence structure does not convey the same meaning to me.
 The goal of the research is to identify a single solution going forward---possibly out of many.
 The word "most", in this context, reflects back on the demands, requirements, and limitations.
-Asking the question "how can one build a software solution [given the requirements, etc. etc. etc]?" as suggested in the manual does *not* produce the same output.
+Asking the question "how can one build a software solution [given the requirements, etc. etc. etc]?" as suggested in the manual does not produce the same output.
 As a sanity check, I have verified my main question with Lisette Derksen (research coach at NHL Stenden), who approved my decision.

 ## Sub-questions {#sub-questions}